 - Mundane Fantastic: The Devil, the paranormal and the afterlife surprise mostly because the crew got caught unprepared, otherwise there are many books that can help with it.
 There is even a book about saving on taxes if you are a Jedi.

 - Mundane Utility: Bob asks Serge during a spiritualist session to summon a dead pizza deliveryman, turns out he doesn't do delivery pass eleven pm.

 - My Friends... and Zoidberg: "My friends... and Brad."

-- Mushroom Samba: In one episode, Flavien accidentally eat samples recovered from a planet and begin to hallucinate horrific monsters.
+- Mushroom Samba: In one episode, Flavien accidentally eats samples recovered from a planet and begins to hallucinate horrific monsters.
 We never see them, but the description implies they are rather horrific to look at.
-The real monster is a mouse (See Killer Rabbit below).
+The real monster is a mouse (See Killer Rabbit above).

 - The Nudifier: The crew has a few guns that strips the target of their clothes.
 It's usually accidentally used against another crew member though.

 - Oh, Crap!